January 22, 2025

 • Testing: Test changes in a development environment before applying them to production to ensure that modifications do not cause issues.

-Querying constraints in Snowflake can be complex, especially when dealing with large schemas and multiple constraints.
-It can be difficult to get a comprehensive view of all constraints and their properties.
+Querying constraints in Snowflake can be complex, especially with large schemas and multiple constraints, making it difficult to get a comprehensive view of all constraints and their properties.

 Solutions